 Chicken Pepian – A spicy stew made meat and vegetables (usually pear, squash, carrot, potato and corn) and served with rice and tortillas.

 Pupusas – Though they originated in El Salvador, Pupusas are found all over Guatemala.
 Thick corn tortillas are stuffed with a variety of fillings – usually refried beans, cheese and/or pork – and then fried until the surface with a still squashy inside.
-They are served with salsa and cabbage on top.
+They are served with salsa and cabbage on top.main as

 Guatemalan Enchiladas – They are different than Mexican enchiladas, often made in a deep fried shell filled with salsa, and meat.
 What makes them especially unique is shredded beets for a topping.